Showing posts with label partial shade hikes. Show all posts

 *An ice cream truck frequently parks in front of the playgrounds during the summer months.

-*An island in the center of the lake is home to a variety of birds.
+*The lake is home to in island that's home to a variety of birds.

 *The park is dog-friendly, but dogs must be kept on a leash.